FLOIP/flow-spec/layers/layer3/blocks.md

 `message` (resource) | The content to be output.
 This is a localized resource; it supports parsing of expressions in rendering.
 `message-audio` (resource) | For channels that play audio, the localized recordings to play.

+### Detailed behaviour

+- text (SMS): Sends `message` as an SMS to the contact.
+- text (USSD): Displays `message` as the next USSD prompt to the user.
+(Note on USSD session management: If there are following blocks in the flow, the user has an opportunity to reply with anything to proceed.
+If there are no following blocks, the contact is prompted to dismiss the session.)
+- ivr: Plays `message-audio` to the contact.
+- rich_messaging: Display `message` within the conversation with the contact.
+Optionally, platforms may attach the `message-prompt` (if provided) as an audio attachment that the contact can choose to play.
+- offline: Display `message` within the session with the contact.

+### Output behaviour
+None (TODO: Should the length of message listened be reported in variables, or only be part of the detailed flow interaction logs?)

 ### Example
 ```
 TODO